scotthibbs/FDLog_Enhanced/README.md

 Currently working on:

-    KD4SIR - Redrawing the log window after a log edit so that an edited contact is no longer blue.
+    KD4SIR - working on up arrow feature.
+It will repopulate the last entry.
     KC7SDA - reworking the network section and fixing the upper and lower case bug.